EdLeckert/flex-table-card/docs/example-cfg-calling-actions.md

 When you use the `edit_action` option on a column, clicking in that column puts the cell in edit mode.
 To commit your change you can press `Enter` or do anything to cause the cell to lose focus, such as tabbing or clicking outside of the cell.
 You can press the
 `Esc` key to undo your unsaved changes.

-And of course you can add a `confirmation` step to confirm any change before committing it.
-But be aware that the cell will retain the changed value even if you cancel the confirmation.
-You must re-edit the field or refresh the card, as appropriate.

 In this example, the `tmobile_home_internet.set_client_hostname` action is used to commit the user's edit back to the integration.
 The parameters needed by this action, `mac_address` and the edited `hostname`, are provided by `cell[n]` references.